Image

 When Should I Call A Criminal Defense Lawyer?

-If you are ever questioned by the police, you may believe that if you “lay low” or say the right thing, you will be fine and they will not hassle you further.
-However, this situation happens rarely, if ever, and you should take any criminal investigation seriously and be ready to call a trusted St. Louis criminal defense lawyer at any time.
+If you are ever questioned by the police, you may think that if you “lay low” or say the right thing, you will be fine and they will not give you any more trouble.
+However, this is a rare occurrence, and you should take any criminal investigation seriously and be ready to call a veteran St. Louis criminal defense lawyer at any time.

-It is entirely possible that you may not think you need to chat with a criminal defense lawyer, but calling one could greatly improve the result of your case.
+It is 100% possible that you may not think that it is necessary to chat with a criminal defense lawyer, but calling one could vastly improve the circumstances of your case.
 Here are a few instances where calling a Monroe County defense lawyer is the right thing to do:

-• When investigators “just want to ask questions”.
-If you were at the scene of a crime and were in no way involved it, it’s fine to talk to the police.
-However, you still need to watch your mouth, as the police did not directly see what happened: after all, this is why they are looking for witnesses to begin with.
-A rookie or excited officer could take your statement the wrong way and think that you are a prime suspect.
-If police want your eyewitness account, ask them if you can make an appointment with a detective.
-This way, you can talk to an attorney, go over what you saw and how you fit into the situation, and make sure what you tell the police clearly establishes that you were an innocent bystander.
-If the facts of your case are not clear and could possibly place you under suspicion, it’s a good idea to hire a criminal defense lawyer to safeguard your rights.
+• When officers “just want to ask questions”.
+If you were near a crime scene and had nothing at all to do with it, it’s fine to talk to the police.
+However, you still need to mind your words, as the police did not directly witness the crime: after all, this is why they are looking for witnesses in the first place.
+A rookie or excited officer could take your statement the wrong way and think that you are a person of interest.
+If police want your witness statement, request if you can make an appointment with the officer.
+This way, you can talk to an attorney, go over what you saw and how you fit into the situation, and make sure what you say to the police emphasizes that you were an innocent bystander.
+If the facts of your case are murky and could make you a suspect, you should hire a criminal defense lawyer to protect your rights.

-• When police want you to sign something.
-Police cannot force you to do anything unless they have a genuine hunch that you committed a crime.
-The Fourth Amendment to the Constitution provides you protection from unreasonable searches and seizures, and greatly curtails their ability to obtain search warrants or require you to grant access to personal data.
-However, police will occasionally ask you to sign “releases”, which permit them to get blood tests or scans to see if you had drugs or alcohol in your system.
-If the police ask you to sign one of these forms, politely say no and ask to speak with a lawyer.
-Voluntarily allowing the police to obtain access to these records, even if they did not have a legitimate reason to ask for them, automatically renders them admissible in court as evidence, so it is critical to know your rights at all times.
+• When police want you to sign paperwork.
+Police cannot force you to do anything unless they have a reasonable suspicion that you committed a crime.
+The Fourth Amendment to the Constitution provides you protection from unreasonable searches and seizures, and heavily curtails their ability to obtain search warrants or require you to grant access to personal information.
+However, police will from time to time ask you to sign “releases”, which permit them to get blood work or scans to see if you had drugs or alcohol in your system.
+If the police request that you sign one of these papers, politely decline and ask to speak with a lawyer.
+Voluntarily permitting the police to gain access to these records, even if they did not have a legitimate reason to request them, automatically makes them admissible in court as evidence, so it is key to know your rights at all times.

 • When you have been arrested for a crime.
-This is the most undoubtable time you need a criminal defense lawyer in Monroe County, MO.
-If you are ever actually detained by the police, you should immediately invoke your right to remain silent, explain that you do not want to answer any inquiries without a lawyer in the room, and call a Monroe County criminal defense lawyer who can help you stand up against charges and accusations.
+This is the most logical time you need a criminal defense lawyer in Monroe County, MO.
+If you are ever arrested by the police, you should immediately invoke your right to remain silent, say that you do not want to answer any inquiries without an attorney being present, and call a Monroe County criminal defense lawyer who can help you stand up against charges and accusations.

 Fixing Traffic Tickets In Monroe County, MO

-If there’s one thing that Monroe County drivers do not want to see on their rear bumper, it’s the distinctive sight of police sirens pulling them over for a moving violation.
-Motorists all around Monroe County, MO know that local municipal police departments use traffic enforcement not to punish reckless drivers, but sometimes as additional revenue sources (especially if the municipality you are driving through has a dwindling property tax base, or indeed does not levy property tax on homeowners).
+If there’s one thing that Monroe County drivers do not want to see on their rear bumper, it’s the unmistakable sight of police sirens pulling them over for a moving violation.
+Motorists all over Monroe County, MO know that local municipal police departments use traffic tickets not to keep roads safe, but sometimes as additional revenue sources (especially if the municipality you are driving through has a dwindling property tax base, or indeed does not have a property tax at all).

-Getting a traffic ticket in Monroe County, MO isn’t just a nuisance, it’s also a drain on your finances.
-If you elect to pay your Monroe County traffic ticket, you indirectly plead guilty to the charges against you and they go on your driving record.
-Depending on the severity of your offense, you could be staring down a suspension or revocation of your driver’s license, and your car insurance premiums will greatly increase.
-Tickets generally cannot be struck from your driving record for at least three years, as well, which means that if you are pulled over another time during this period you could be facing increased penalties.
+Being written a traffic ticket in Monroe County, MO isn’t just a nuisance, it’s also a drain on your finances.
+If you choose to pay your Monroe County traffic ticket, you essentially plead guilty to the charges against you and they go on your driving record.
+Depending on the severity of your offense, you could be staring down a suspension or revocation of your driver’s license, and your car insurance premiums will dramatically increase.
+Tickets usually cannot be removed from your driving record for at least three years, as well, which means that if you are pulled over again during this window you could be subject to increased penalties.

-More and more Monroe County drivers are choosing Combs Waterkotte as their Monroe County traffic ticket lawyer, and with good cause.
-Combs Waterkotte brings unmatched legal knowledge to every single one of its cases, even minor moving violations.
-Our firm works without rest to ensure that the charges on your traffic ticket are reduced to non-moving violations (which, once paid, are removed from your record or affect insurance premiums) or have your ticket dismissed due to police not following proper procedure.
-Most importantly, our top-notch Monroe County traffic ticket lawyer services come at an exceptional value: just $49.99 for most cases, giving you access to quality legal services at a price you would not expect.
-If you have recently been given a traffic ticket in Monroe County, MO and do not want it to affect your driving record, call us now at (314) 900-HELP to speak with our firm and start the process of getting your Monroe County traffic ticket fixed.
+Many Monroe County drivers are choosing Combs Waterkotte as their Monroe County traffic ticket lawyer, and with good reason.
+Combs Waterkotte brings unparalleled legal intelligence to every single one of its cases, even small moving violations.
+Our firm works non-stop to ensure that the charges on your traffic ticket are reduced to non-moving violations (which, once paid, do not stay on your record or influence insurance premiums) or have your ticket dismissed due to police not following proper procedure.
+Best of all, our exceptional Monroe County traffic ticket lawyer services come at an excellent value, allowing you access to quality legal services at a price you can afford If you have recently been written a traffic ticket in Monroe County, MO and do not want it to hamper your driving record, call us now at (314) 900-HELP to speak with our firm and begin the process of getting your Monroe County traffic ticket fixed.

 Other cases we take on in Monroe County, MO include: